fabiomattei/uddocs/_docs/transaction.md

 }
 {% endhighlight %}

-As you can see we need to define a SQL query and an array of parameters we need to pass to the query.
+As you can see we need to define a SQL statment and an array of parameters we need to pass to it.

 A transaction is defined:

+* label: a string that allows referrals to this statment from other following SQL statments, optional
-* sql: query in plain SQL, mandatory
+* sql: SQL statment in plain SQL, mandatory
 * paramters: array of parameter objects, optional

 # SQL parameters

-Each query can have one or many parameters.
+Each SQL statment can have one or many parameters.
 A parameter is a json object that contains two properties

 The name property is mandatory: